AzraiHasan/note-nitro-db/app-structure.md

 ├── nuxt.config.ts
 ├── package.json
 ├── README.md
-├── todo.md
 └── tsconfig.json
 ```

-Note: This structure represents the basic Nuxt 3 folder structure based on the provided files.
-As you develop your application, you may add more directories and files according to Nuxt 3 conventions, such as:
+Note: This structure represents the current state of our Nuxt 3 project.
+As we develop the application further, we may add more directories and files according to Nuxt 3 conventions, such as:

-- `components/`
 - `layouts/`
-- `pages/`
 - `plugins/`
 - `composables/`
 - `assets/`